planetceres/SHNN/README.md

 In order to explore how information moves through human networks we use a structured network design from artificial neural networks to impose a deliberate structure on human networks.
-This acts to quantify how strategic arrangement might affect information transmission between units in a coordinated task.
-We hypothesize that human networks might perform more accurate classifications simply as a result of how units acting as nodes are structurally configured.
+This acts to quantify how strategic arrangement might affect information transmission between units in a coordinated task.
+We hypothesize that human networks might perform more accurate classifications simply as a result of how units acting as nodes are structurally configured.